-China has announced to the world that it is open for business.
-However, foreign companies find that this is not a simple task, particularly due to the existing China employment law.
+While China is an attractive country for international expansion and hiring, many foreign companies find that this is not a simple task, particularly due to existing China employment law.

-This article provides detailed and updated information about relevant China employment laws and what about these laws discourage foreign investors.
-It also provides a solid solution to all these issues.
+This article provides detailed and up-to-date information about relevant China employment laws and how these laws may discourage foreign investors.

 However, after learning what it takes to open a business in China, many backed out.
-Included, among others, in the reasons for changing their minds are as follows:
+Reasons for backing out include, among others:

 Fortunately for these entrepreneurs, they can again decide to bring their business to China with the help of a China PEO & Employer of Record.
 A good analogy for a PEO or Professional Employment Organization is that of instant human resources and administration departments.
 It is an established entity in a particular country ready to do business for a client company.

 A PEO in China can be hired directly by a foreign company and immediately operate the business, at times, in a matter of days.